The Particle か III: Indirect Question

 Embedded/Indirect Questions

-When a subordinate clause is an embedded question, the particle ka か intervenes.
-Embedded sentences, as a rule, don’t include the topic of the sentence.
+When a subordinate clause is an embedded question, the particle か intervenes.
+Embedded sentences, as a rule, do not include the topic of the sentence.
 This is because the topic should be outside, in the main clause.
-As such, you will expect to see ga が in dependent clauses.
-If for some reason you do see wa は, that’s a clue that you are not actually in the embedded clause, and if you are, it’s not being used to mark the topic.
+As such, you will expect to see が in dependent clauses.
+If for some reason you do see は, that is a clue that you are not actually in the embedded clause, and if you are, it is not being used to simply mark a topic.

 5. カイロは(、)どこのくににあるかっていますか。